peterjohnmanuel/Feedreader/README.md

 * Check if the body element does not have the class menu-hidden.
 * Check if the body element has the class menu-hidden.

+# Test suite: Initial Entries

+## Test : Load Feed function called

+* Check if the body element exists.
+* Check if the feed class exists.
+* Check if there is a entry link class.
+* Check each entry-link has a article.entry element.

 # Urls used during research